 Maiko Tea Japan

-They offer you a variety of Sencha come in handy tea bags and loose-leaf.
-There are star ratings of sweetness, astringency, umami, and aroma (flavor), so you can have a clear idea of what you’re going after and what you can expect.
+They offer a variety of Sencha, which come in handy tea bags and loose-leaf.
+There are star ratings of sweetness, astringency, umami, and aroma (flavor), so you can clearly understand what you’re going after and what you can expect.

 IPPODO TEA Online Shop

 Ippodo Tea Store is one of the most trusted Japanese tea stores.
 They offer you a variety of Japanese teas on-site and online.
-You can choose your sencha based on your preference either rich, balanced, or light.
+You can choose your Sencha based on your preference: rich, balanced, or light.

 O-Cha.com

 Their green teas are packaged within a very short time frame (days) of any customer’s order, they offer you the freshest green tea one can buy online by their effort to package the products within a few days after a customer place an order.
-The founder of O-Cha.com frequently visits the tea-growing regions, select the teas that would satisfy anyone who seek the best Japanese teas.
+The founder of O-Cha.com frequently visits the tea-growing regions and selects the teas that would satisfy anyone who seeks the best Japanese teas.

 How to Prepare Sencha

-You can make two cups with 4g but you can always check the instruction on the package of your sencha green tea or you can adjust the amount of tea to your preference. - Always use freshly boiled water
+You can make two cups with 4g, but you can always check the instructions on the package of your Sencha green tea, or you can adjust the amount of tea to your preference. - Always use freshly boiled water.

-The best temperature for making sencha green tea is about 80℃, so you can achieve that by transferring the hot water once or twice to other container.
-You can still make your sencha green tea with water above 80℃, however, that makes the tea extracts more bitterness and less umami (sweetness).
-So if you want to enjoy the umami flavor, make sure to have your water temperature around 80℃ that would bring out the all umami flavor at its best. - Pour the warm water into a pot, make it stand for 30 seconds, then pour it into a cup.
+The best temperature for making Sencha green tea is about 80℃, so you can achieve that by transferring the hot water once or twice to another container.
+You can still make your Sencha green tea with water above 80℃.
+However, that makes the tea extracts more bitterness and less umami (sweetness).
+So, if you want to enjoy the umami flavor, make sure to have your water temperature around 80℃, which would bring out the all-umami flavor at its best. - Pour the warm water into a pot, make it stand for 30 seconds, then pour it into a cup.
 The tip is to pour it into cups (suppose you make two cups) equally by degrees and make sure you pour the last drop of tea.

 Water

-The best water for making sencha green tea is soft water.
-You can use tap water but always make sure to boil it before use to remove chlorine.
-Hard water is not preferable since it contains a lot of minerals that can alter the taste of the tea.
-They react with catechins and caffeine the tea contains and that makes the taste bland and reduce its flavor.
+The best water for making Sencha green tea is soft water.
+You can use tap water, but always make sure to boil it before use to remove chlorine.
+Hard water is not preferable since it contains many minerals that can alter the taste of the tea.
+They react with the catechins and caffeine the tea contains, making the taste bland and reducing its flavor.

 Water Temperature